awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-transfer-user.md

 An example `ServerId` is `s-01234567890abcdef`\.

 `UserName`  <a name="UserName-fn::getatt"></a>
-A unique string that identifies a user account associated with a server\.
+A unique string that identifies a Transfer Family user account associated with a server\.
 An example `UserName` is `transfer-user-1`\.

 ## Examples<a name="aws-resource-transfer-user--examples"></a>